Backup and recovery v5

 S + W1 + W2.
 Considering this situation might affect how

-In the example above, the changes are also inconsistent in time, since
+The previous example showed that the changes are also inconsistent in time.

 W2 both occur at time

 PostgreSQL PITR is designed around the assumption of changes arriving

 from a single master in COMMIT order.
 Thus, PITR is possible by